All Episodes

 Are they going to try and undermine him?

-And we'll check in with Louie Gohmert.
+And we'll check in with Louis Gomert.

-You know, he's going to be a little bit more He never backs away from a fight.
+He never backs away from a fight.

-Also, Michelle Malkin's gonna stop by.
+Also, Michelle Malkin's going to stop by.

 We'll get her take on the inauguration.

-Of course, the never ending snowflake snowstorm.
+Of course, the never-ending snowflake snowstorm.

-Now sixty-six Congressmen and women will not be attending the inauguration.
+Now, 66 congressmen and women will not be attending the inauguration.

 But don't worry, we'll send them puppies and crayons and Legos.